Pranav10ss/AWS-Projects/Event-driven-S3-SNS-SQS-Lambda/Readme.md

   This project uses events to decouple an application's components.
   This project mainly has four components:
 1. **Event producers(S3)** - These are the ones that causes the change in state and produces the event
-2. **Event ingestion(SNS)** - Its like an event router that filters and pushes the event to the next componenet
+2. **Event ingestion(SNS)** - Its like an event router that filters and pushes the event to the next component
-3. **Event stream(SQS)** - Serve as buffers and ensure reliable, decoupled delivery of events to consumers
+3. **Event stream(SQS)** - Serves as buffer and ensure reliable, decoupled delivery of events to consumers
 4. **Event consumers(Lambda)** - Processes the events received from queues.
 These are the ones that actually take action on the events like performing some workflow or updating the database.

 ## Architecture
 ![Diagram explaining the architecture of this project](Images/event-driven.svg)

-### Architecture Overview
+### Architecture Overview:
 The system performs the following tasks:
 1. Detects specific events on an S3 bucket.
 2. Publishes notifications about these events to an SNS topic.